 IVLP Impact Award Project: Change Makers Program – Ensuring Sustainability for Youth Leaders of the Future

 The Change Makers Program built resilience and resistance to violence by organizing a youth leadership program for student leaders and their teachers.
-It helped develop the necessary skills to challenge the ideas of extremism and encouraged participants to become upstanders and change-makers in their society.
-In an effort to counter hatred and actively combat extremism, this 3-days interactive educational program promoted tolerance, pluralism and democracy and aimed to prevent violence and mass atrocities.
-It encouraged learning from history’s difficult past through the 3 case studies of the Holocaust, the 1994 genocide against the Tutsi in Rwanda and Apartheid in South Africa in order to promote pluralism and democracy and counter extremism.
-The July 2021 unrest in South Africa showed that there was an urgent need to roll out the Change Makers Program and scale it up through a ‘train the trainer’ program to teachers, facilitators and thought leaders in order for it to become sustainable.
+It helped develop the necessary skills to challenge the ideas of extremism and encouraged participants to become upstanders and change-makers in society.
+This 3-dayinteractive educational program promoted tolerance, pluralism and democracy.
+It encouraged learning from history’s difficult past through the 3 case studies of the Holocaust, the 1994 genocide against the Tutsi in Rwanda and Apartheid in South Africa.
+Thirty educators participated in a 'train the trainer' workshop where they were provided with support in preparing their own youth training workshops.
+The Johannesburg Holocaust and Genocide Centre has offered continuous support to the new trainees in implementing the youth workshops in their schools and communities.

 Tali's exchange experience led to the development of her IVLP Impact Award Project: "My IVLP experience in 2021 was a wonderful one!
 I interacted with inspiring colleagues in South Africa and the USA and established long term partnerships which I cherish."